eflexcode/cinema_house/readme.md

 ### System design
 Below is a diagram representation of system and classes i came up with and implemented

-<code style="color : orange">🚨 Please note that some parameter(s) and classes are missing as i already created the image before i faced some challenges where i had to add parameter(s) and too lazy to redraw image 😁</code>
+<code style="color : orange">🚨 Please note that some parameter(s) and classes are missing as i already created the image before i faced some challenges where i had to add them and too lazy to redraw image 😁</code>

 <img src="readme_resource/CinemaHouse.jpg" width="1080" alt="postman image"/>